Ogeben1/simple_shell/README.md

 #Alx simple_shell Collaboration task

 This is an ALX collaboration project on Shell.
 We were tasked to create a simple shell that mimics the Bash shell.
 The name of our shell is hsh.

 Project was done using
-C language
+C language,
-Shell
+Shell,
-Betty linter
+Betty linter,
 Description

 hsh is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
 How hsh works
 Prints a prompt and waits for a command from the user